noosphere-tech/dice/README.md

     Q7.

-          diference between time based and frame based in animation
+            time based: Player speed is set in angles per frame . frame base :  need 360 frames to travel from one pont to another in a circular motion for instance .

     Q8